 - On- or off-campus actions resulting in a harmful effect on students or the educational process.

 - On TUSD property, at any time (see Policy JICH).

 - Partnering with students/parents/guardians to create safe, supportive, and inclusive learning environments.

 - Striving to keep students in learning environments.

 - Ensuring that consequences are non- discriminatory, fair, and age-appropriate.

 - Applying the rules consistently so students receive similar consequences for similar violations.

-TUSD's Discipline Review Team is made up of the Discipline Director and the Compliance Liaison.
+TUSD's Student Relations Department ("Student Relations") is made up of a Director, Coordinator, and a Compliance Liaison.
 The Team monitors discipline on a bi-weekly, weekly, monthly, and quarterly basis.
 The Team reviews and approves requests for elevated consequences, jointly reviews suspensions with principals/assistant principals, ensures compliance with the Code and other policy, and monitors for disproportionate discipline by race or ethnicity.

 All district personnel administering discipline must take into account a student's disability under either Section 504 or the Individuals with Disabilities Education Act (IDEA) or if the student is suspected of having – or is being considered for an evaluation for – a disability.
 TUSD must follow specific procedures for students considered disabled under federal law, including determining whether misbehavior is a manifestation of the student's disability.